readmeio/metrics-sdks/README.md

 ### Limitations
-- Currently only supports JSON.
+- Currently only supports JSON request bodies.
 Adding a whitelist/blacklist for non-JSON bodies will not work (unless they're added to `req.body`) the same way that `body-parser` does it.
-The properties will be converted to JSON in the HAR format.
+The properties will be passed into [`postData`](http://www.softwareishard.com/blog/har-12-spec/#postData) as a `params` array.
 - Needs more support for getting URLs when behind a reverse proxy: `x-forwarded-for`, `x-forwarded-proto`, etc.
 - Needs more support for getting client IP address when behind a reverse proxy.
 - Logs are "fire and forget" to the metrics server, so any failed requests (even for incorrect API key!) will currently fail silently.